JBCS

 Authors should present their materials with the utmost conciseness and clarity.
 The Introduction should clearly and briefly identify, with relevant references, both the nature of the problem under investigation and its background.
 Extensive reviews of the literature cannot be accepted.

-In Articles and Short Reports, the Experimental section may precede or follow the Results and Discussion section, but should be separated from it.
+In Full Papers, the Experimental section may precede or follow the Results and Discussion section, but should be separated from it.
 The addition of a final section at the end of the manuscript, which briefly summarizes the main Conclusions of the work, is recommended and needs to be just after the Results and Discussion section.

 Descriptions of experiments should be given in sufficient details to enable other researchers to repeat them.
 The degree of purity of materials should be given, as well as all quantities used.
 Descriptions of established procedures are unnecessary.
 Standard techniques and methods used throughout the work should be stated at the beginning of the section in a Materials and/or Methods subsection, in the Experimental section.
 Apparatus should be described only if it is non-standard.
 Commercially available instruments should be referred to by their suppliers and models.